ANUSF/ADAUsers/doc/whitepaper.md

 #### Potential extensions

 In a first stage, the UMS will provide identities exclusively for users registered with ADA.
 We will however investigate the potential for establishing the UMS as a gateway to other identity providers such as the AAF.

+## Protocols

+### Authentication (OpenID)

+The UMS uses version 2 of the OpenID protocol (<http://openid.net/>) together with the Simple Registration extension (SREG), both of which are well documented.

+Roughly speaking, OpenID works by redirecting the user agent (usually a web browser) from the OpenID consumer (the service that the user wants to sign in to) to an OpenID provider.
+The user then signs in at the provider which redirects back to the consumer.
+If the user was already signed in, the provider redirects back immediately, so that no additional user action is required.

+For Rails-based clients, the OpenID consumer code necessary to implement the sign-in process will be provided as a Rails engine (plugin) for easy inclusion.

+### Registration, account management, access requests and administration

+These services will be provided via traditional, human-accessible web interfaces.
+(Detailled workflows to be specified.)

+### Authorization

+Selected ADA services may request information about a user's access rights from the UMS.